-Steph Power was at a welcoming and excited St David’s Hall for the second concert of the BBC Cardiff Singer of the World competition on June 16 2015.
+Steph Power was at a welcoming and excited St David’s Hall for the Main Prize Concert 2 of the BBC Cardiff Singer of the World competition.

 Kelebogile Besong (soprano, 28, South Africa)